AnasAnwaar/StockExchange_DP/readme.txt

 ## How to Run

 ### 1. **Set Up the Database**
-- Use the SQL scripts provided in `database.sql` to create and initialize the database.
+- Execute the SQL scripts provided in the `database.sql` file to create and initialize the database.
-- Modify the database connection details in the Python code (`DatabaseHandler` class).
+- Update the database connection details in the `DatabaseHandler` class within `database/handler.py`.

 ### 2. **Run the Application**
-Run the main Python file:
+- Launch the application by running the main Python file:
 ```bash
 python main.py
 ```